-- 46. The Council may appoint such committees or sub-committees as it thinks fit and, subject to the 2001 Order or any other enactment, may delegate to or confer upon a committee or sub-committee such functions as it may determine. - 47.
-A member of the Council shall be appointed to be the chairman of any committee or sub-committee established by the Council. - 48.
-Except where all the members of a committee or sub-committee agree to waive notice, not less than [seven] days notice shall be given of an Ordinary Meeting of a committee or sub-committee and not less than [three days] notice shall be given of a Special Meeting of a committee or sub-committee. - 49.
+- 47. The Council may appoint such committees or sub-committees as it thinks fit and, subject to the 2001 Order or any other enactment, may delegate to or confer upon a committee or sub-committee such functions as it may determine. - 48.
+A member of the Council shall be appointed to be the chairman of any committee established by the Council. - 49.
+Except where all the members of a committee or sub-committee agree to waive notice, not less than seven days notice shall be given of an Ordinary Meeting of a committee or sub-committee and not less than three days notice shall be given of a Special Meeting of a committee or sub-committee. - 50.
 The quorum at any meeting of a committee or sub-committee shall, unless another number is fixed by the Council, be one third of the members of that committee or sub-committee but in no case may the quorum of any committee or sub-committee be less than two members (one of whom shall be the chairman).